JesperMjornman/FlakyReporter/README.md

 When run, will rerun any specified pytest and trace any specified function and finish with creating a .html report on the findings made.

-The *example*([example-folder](example)) folder contains information about doing a test run on already created log files as an example on how to run the tool.
+The [example](example) folder contains information about doing a test run on already created log files as an example on how to run the tool.

 Note
  - This only works on the pytest framework.